thomaswilder/NEMO_activities/ORCA025/documentation.md

 - Running without postproc and housekeeping, then move files to JASMIN via sftp.

 Run for one month with only daily output, and putting `rho_c=0.03`, consistent with Treguier et al. (2023).

+### 7th June
+QG Leith simulation failing at day 19 (kt = 901) with large velocities in the Mediterranean (i,j,k = 1255,854,31) i.e. |U| = 10.22> 10 m/s.

+Error above (5th June) implies model blowing up.
+Unsure how to proceed.

+### 13th June
+`namelist_cfg` found in `app/nemo/rose-app.conf`.

+Running QG Leith for 1 month with additional diagnostics
+- Issues with files with monthly cycle and 1 day output in one file.

+Try again with daily cycles...

+### 15th June
+Plotting data.
+- Need to output mask file so need to run for one day.
+- Choosing `ln_meshmask=.true.` in `app/nemo/rose-app.conf`.

+### 19th June
+- Issues of large viscosity similar to the idealised model.
+- Stretching term a few orders of magnitude bigger than the planetary vorticity gradients.

+### 20th June
+Modifying tke scheme so `rn_efr=0.15` and seeing what impact this has on QG Leith simulation.
+- Run from scratch for 1 month using daily output.

+### 21st June
+Model runs successfully without error for 1 month.

+Using `rn_efr=0.15` deepens the mixed layer and reduces the viscosity below the mixed layer too.
+- Do we want a deeper mixed layer though?

+We will try using the spun up restart files in a new rose suite (copy u-cr756).
+- Add restart directory to `nemo/Restart files`

+### 22nd June
+Model seems to run from the restart files but outputs blank QG Leith diagnostics...?
+Fixed!

+### 23rd June
+- Model runs well for one month, with daily output and daily cycles
+- Going to set it to run for one year with monthly output, reducing the QG Leith diagnostics for file size.
+- When setting monthly cycles the model (u-cx856) blows up at timestep `kt = 1158` at index (i, j, k = 1133, 1190, 30) with large velocity `U max 11.66`.

+But why does it run with daily cycles and not monthly??

+Will u-cr756 with modified tke parameters run for a month from rest with a monthly cycle?

+### 27th June
+Going to output horizontal gradients after one day: `zwzdx`, `zwzdy`, `zbudx`, `zbudy` ... and examine values at boundary bottom.
+Do we need to modify how we compute horizontal gradients near boundaries?

+### 3rd July
+Going to try the modified `ldfdyn.F90` that includes the daily stretching calculation.
+Need to add `ldfdyn.F90`, `oce.F90`, and `step.F90` to the branch on Met Office.

+Not compiling with new source files.
+Failing on both `fcm_make2...` with `[FAIL] no configuration specifid or found`

+Sometimes `fcm_make2_drivers does succeed.

+I wonder if it takes time for new svn commit to update.
+Try again later.

+### 4th July
+Pick up the model after one month complete and use monthly cycle and diagnostics.
+Fails.

+QG Leith viscosity looks good, spatially varying.
+Still some very large values, maybe they're an artefact of the eddy-permitting resolution?
+Could be interesting to try this in the ORCA12 (eddy-resolving), which can be found [here](https://code.metoffice.gov.uk/trac/GO/wiki/GOJobs/u-cm491).

+Picking up after one month but using daily cycles with daily output for a further month...
+The model picked up from the 19760201_restart in nemo_restarts directory.

+Set model to run for three months with 5 daily output and monthly cycle...

+### 5th July
+Model blew up after day 20 with large velocities.

+Going to create a new IDEAL configuration at eddy permitting resolution and test QG Leith in that.